stefanoslig/blog/_posts/synchronizing-app-state-across-iframes.md

 And that's all...now you should be able to synchronize the state betweeen iframes/windows/tabs.
 Why I personally like this solution is because it offers a very simple mental model, makes the code very predictable and it scales quite well.

+![demo gif](/assets/blog/synchronizing-app-state-across-iframes/demo.gif)

 Feel free to check the demo app I created for this article in this [Github repo](https://github.com/stefanoslig/broadcast-channel-ngrx-demo).

-![demo gif](/assets/blog/synchronizing-app-state-across-iframes/demo.gif)

-Thank you!